-The health benefits toted by the "fad" of drinking bone broth from a box and sprinkling collagen supplements in smoothies is a subtle sign letting us know that we may be missing something from our meals.
-Harkening back to a bygone day when we made most of our own food, the mantra was "Waste not, want not".
-This means saving all the veggie clippings and all the bones, and making something from what looks like nothing.
+Harkening back to a bygone day when we all tended and grew most of our own food, the mantra was "waste not, want not".
+This means saving all the veggie clippings and all the bones, shifting our mindset, and making something new.

-Making bone broth from your whole leftover chicken carcass is a great way to stretch your budget and support healthy eating by controlling the amount of salt and fat that went into making your meals.
+It's a great way to stretch your budget and support healthy eating.
+We can also tackle underlying health conditions by controlling the amount of salt and fat in our meals.

 What to do:

-Put bones in a crock pot or instant pot, cover bones with about 10 cups of water to cover everything
+Put bones and veggie clippings in a crock pot or instant pot and cover contents with about 10 cups of water

-Add to it: 2-4 cups vegetables of your choice like onion, garlic cloves, carrots, celery bits, etc.
+Add items to season your broth: onion, garlic cloves, carrots, peppercorns, celery bits, etc.

-1 teaspoon to 1 tablespoon of apple cider vinegar (with the Mother) per cup of water
+Add 1 tsp of apple cider vinegar (with the Mother) per cup of water *optional

-Cover and simmer overnight or for at least 8-12 hours
+Using crock pot: cover and simmer overnight for at least 8-12 hours

-Or if using an instant pot and pressure cook for 3-4 hours.
+OR using instant pot: pressure cook for 4 hours.
 Release naturally

-Strain all liquid through a sieve to catch any bones, skins, or stewed vegetables and discard those.
+Strain all liquid through a sieve to catch any bones, skins, or stewed vegetables; discard those